BottleWodda/roshambo/README.md

-# roshambo
-Scissors, Paper, Rock game from Odin Project.
-Initially JavaScript based, to be given a GUI later down the track.
+Scissors, Paper, Rock!

+Select your move from the option buttons.

+First player to 5 points wins the game.

+To refresh the scoreboard and start a new game, simply make a new move.